knod/pa-data/README.md

 ## Directories
 1. **if it's not there already, add a folder called `data-mdj`**
-1. Make another folder somewhere so you can move the data there periodically.
+1. Somewhere completely different on your computer, make another folder.
 Call it whatever you want. `pa-data-data` is one idea and is how I'll talk about it from now on.
+Later you'll see you're going to move the data there periodically.
 Thumb drive is good if you don't want it on your machine.
 1. Make a folder inside `pa-data-data` called `data-mdj`

 ## Command prompt/terminal